Why buy a diesel car?

 The Clio has also benefited from Renault's ability to build performance orientated vehicles, because it happens to be incredibly fun to drive for a car that prioritises efficiency.

 The 1.5-litre turbocharged diesel engine produces a respectable 89bhp, but the 162lb ft of torque really help pull the Clio along, making daily driving a doddle.
 With a combined cycle of 70.6mpg, you can't go far wrong with this little hatchback.

 Mercedes-Benz A Class A180d (Official fuel economy - 80.7mpg)

-The 1.5-litre turbocharged diesel engine provides a reasonable 108bhp, which although not the punchiest compared to larger models from Mercedes, returns an incredible 80.7mpg on a combined cycle.
-88mpg is achievable on a long run, which is staggering!Search Used Mercedes-Benz A-Class
+The 1.5-litre turbocharged diesel engine provides a reasonable 108bhp, which although not the punchiest compared to larger models from Mercedes-Benz, returns up to an incredible 80.7mpg on a combined cycle.
+Up to 88mpg is achievable on a long run, which is staggering.

 Honda Civic 1.6 i-DTEC (Official fuel economy - 80.7mpg)

 The Honda Civic is one of the perfect all-round cars thanks to its blend of practicality and affordable running costs.
 On top of that, it's a quirky-looking car that also happens to be a pretty decent steer.

 Honda are masters when it comes to engineering, especially when engines are concerned.
 The 1.6-litre i-DTEC engine is no different, offering the potential for 80.7mpg on a combined cycle.